top of page

 Here are my most recent research projects

-Urban ecology has historically focused almost exclusively on describing species loss in cities.
+Urban ecology has historically focused on describing species loss in cities.
 Such focus has restricted our understanding of the mechanisms through which the biota adapts to urbanization.
-In my research I assess how the physical characteristics (traits) of stream biota can change in response to urbanization to expose mechanisms of adaptation.
+In my research I assess how the characteristics (traits) of the biota can change in response to urbanization to expose mechanisms for adaptation.

 116135235_969964106853457_69097690002161